dart-lang/build/build_modules/README.md

 2. Emit package level `.meta_module` assets.
 This is an aggregation of the `.module.library` information with a first run at creating a module structure.
 The output depends on the algorithm, described below.
-The outputs from this step are specific to a platform and will exclude any libraries which contain unsupported `dart:` imports for a platform.
+The outputs from this step are specific to a platform and will indicate which libraries contain unsupported `dart:` imports for a platform.
 Conditional imports will also be resolved to a concrete dependency based on the platform.
 In this step the dependencies of modules references the imported library, which may not match the primary source of the module containing that library.
 3. Emit package level `.meta_module.clean` assets.
 This step performs an extra run of the strongly connected components algorithm so that any libraries which are in an import cycle are grouped into a single module.
 This is done